connectivedx/fuzzy-chainsaw/README.md

 This might be subtitled, Unix Philosophy.
 The system should be composed of many smaller pieces that each have a single responsibility.
 This means making use of modules from [NPM](https://www.npmjs.com) and developing our files using CommonJS module format.

-### Component-based architecture
+### Atomic-based architecture

-We were inspired by the patterns in Brad Frost's [Atomic Design](http://atomicdesign.bradfrost.com/table-of-contents/) and Lonely Planet's [Rizzo](https://github.com/lonelyplanet/rizzo) component API.
-Our goal is to think about user interfaces as compositions of many small components.
-We've tried to build tools that help us think in this fashion.

-Components are written using React JSX, which provides a great model for composing component and managing dependencies.
-Elements are split into two categories, __Tags__, __Components__, __Compositions__.
-Tags will be mostly generic small elements, where components and compositions are collections of smaller elements.
+Fuzzy Chainsaw projects are written using React JSX, which provides a great model for composing components and managing dependencies.
+Elements are split into three categories, __Atoms__, __Molecules__, __Organisms__.
+Atoms will be mostly generic small elements, where as molecules and organisms are collections of smaller elements.

-#### Tags
+#### Atoms

-Found in `/source/tags`
+Found in `/source/elements/atoms`

-Tags are small, reuseable elements that can be used in many contexts.
+Atoms are small, reuseable elements that can be used in many contexts.

-#### Components
+#### Molecules

-Found in `/source/components`
+Found in `/source/elements/molecules`

-Components are generally more singular purpose elements that are tied to a business requirement, or complex reusuable elmenets that require internal state.
+Molecules are generally more singular purpose elements that are tied to a business requirement, or complex reusuable elmenets that require internal state.

-#### Compositions
+#### Organisms

-Found in `/source/compositions`
+Found in `/source/elements/organisms`

-Compositions are specific arrangments of Tags and Components with minimal styling requirements.
+Organisms are specific arrangments of Atoms and Molecules with minimal styling requirements.

 #### Modifiers

-Found in `/source/modifiers`
+Found in `/source/elements/modifiers`

 Modifiers are css styles and/or javascript containers that don't require specific html be defined.

 ### Reuseability between projects

 Using work between projects has historically been a difficult nut to crack.
-We've selected technologies that have proven to be easily portable, and used an opionated folder and file naming scheme that self contains components.
+We've selected technologies that have proven to be easily portable, and used an opionated folder and file naming scheme that self contains molecules.

 #### Naming conventions

 Defining strong naming conventions help to ease the pain of context switching between projects.
 Instead of focusing on the naming style of your fellow developers, you can focus on the goals of their code.

-#### Component structure
+#### Molecule structure

-All tags and components share a similar set of files.
-Once you learn how one component is put together, you will have a very good idea how all component operate.
-Our preference is to repeat simple patterns many times instead of building fewer complex monolithic components.
+All atoms and molecules share a similar set of files.
+Once you learn how one molecule is put together, you will have a very good idea how all molecule operate.
+Our preference is to repeat simple patterns many times instead of building fewer complex monolithic molecules.

 ### Reduce development friction